taksan/elk-sandbox/user-database/README.md

 ## Integration

-The user database integrates with the log generator:
+The user database integrates with the traffic generator:
 1. Log generator calls `/user/random` to get users
 2. User database logs each request to `/data/user_database.log`
 3. Filebeat collects logs and sends to Logstash